Unboxed-Software/solana-course/content/transfer-fee.md

 ---

 # Summary
  - The Token Extension Program's `transfer fee` extension allows fees to be withheld on every transfer.
-These fees are held on the recipient's account.
-They can only be redeemed from the
+These fees are held on the recipient's account, and can only be redeemed from the `withdrawWithheldAuthority` authority
- - Some tokens are withheld on the recipient account.
-These withheld tokens cannot be used by the recipient in any way
  - Withheld tokens can be withdrawn directly from the recipient accounts or can be harvested back to the mint and then withdrawn
+ - Transfers with mints using the `transfer fee` extension need to use the `transferCheckedWithFee` instruction

 # Overview
-Suppose, you have designed a skin for an equipment in a game.
-And every time someone trades your skin, you want to be paid some amount as a fee.
-How can you do that?
-Transfer fees!
-With this extension, creators of various digital goods (e.g., digital art, music, virtual real estate, NFTs) can receive ongoing royalties every time their work is sold or traded on secondary markets.
-This creates a continuous revenue stream and incentivizes creators to produce high-quality, desirable content.

-Before the Token Extension program, it was impossible to assess a fee on every transfer.
-The process involved freezing user accounts and forcing them to go through a third party to unfreeze, transfer and refreeze the accounts.
+Suppose you're a Solana game developer and you're making a large open world multiplayer role playing game.
+You'll have a currency in this game that all the players will earn and trade with.
+To make the economy in the game circular, you may want to charge a small transfer fee every time this currency changes hands, you'd call this the developer tax.
+This can be accomplished with the `transfer fee` extension.
+The neat part is this will work on every transfer, in-game and out!

-With the Token Extension program, it is possible to configure a transfer fee on a mint so that fees are assessed at the protocol level.
-On every transfer, some amount is withheld on the recipient account which cannot be used by the recipient.
-These tokens can be withheld by a separate authority on the mint.
+The Token Extension Program's `transfer fee` extension enables you to configure a transfer fee on a mint such that fees are assessed at the protocol level.
+On every transfer, some amount of that mint is withheld on the recipient account which cannot be used by the recipient.
+At any point after the transfer, the `withdraw` authority can claim these withheld tokens.

-Configuring a mint with a transfer fee involves some important inputs:
+The `transfer fee` extension is customizable and updatable.
+Here are the inputs that we'll delve into a bit later:
  - Fee basis points: This is the fee assessed on every transfer.
 For example, if 1000 tokens with 50 basis points are transferred, it will yield 5 tokens.
  - Maximum fee: The cap on transfer fees.
 With a maximum fee of 5000 tokens, a transfer of 10,000,000,000,000 tokens will only yield 5000 tokens.
  - Transfer fee authority: The entity that can modify the fees.
  - Withdraw withheld authority: The entity that can move tokens withheld on the mint or token accounts.

 ## Calculating fee basis points

+Before we go into the extension, here's a quick intro to "fee basis points".

 A basis point is a unit of measurement used in finance to describe the percentage change in the value or rate of a financial instrument.
 One basis point is equivalent to 0.01% or 0.0001 in decimal form.

 To get the fee we must calculate it as follows: